-- Constants, variables, and function invocations are evaluated with higher priority than any operators using their results. - 2.
-Expressions on integers follow the normal operator precedence rules of exponentiation before multiply/divide before add/subtract, with sequences of multiply/divides or add/subtracts evaluated left-to-right. - 3.
+- 1. Literals, variables and function invocations are evaluated with higher priority than any operators using their results, but see Boolean operators on page E3-200. - 2.
+Operators on integers follow the normal operator precedence rules of exponentiation before multiply/divide before add/subtract, with sequences of multiply/divides or add/subtracts evaluated left-to-right. - 3.
 Other expressions must be parenthesized to indicate operator precedence if ambiguity is possible, but need not be if all permitted precedence orders under the type rules necessarily lead to the same result.
-For example, if i, j, and k are integer variables, i > 0 && j > 0 && k > 0 is acceptable, but i > 0 && j > 0 | | k > 0 is not.
+For example, if i, j and k are integer variables, i > 0 && j > 0 && k > 0 is acceptable, but i > 0 && j > 0 || k > 0 is not.